Electronic properties, correlated topology and Green's function zeros: Hall Conductivity

-} \end{widetext} Terms in the fourth and fifth lines in Eq.~\ref{eqn:sigma-G-Lambda0} can clearly be recombined into the expression of $N_3$, and the difference between $\sigma_{xy}$ and $N_3$, which has been denoted as $\Delta N_3$ and is an analog to $\delta v$ in the generalized Luttinger's theorem, is shown in Eq.~\ref{eqn:sigma-xy-N3-relation}.
-In the non-interacting limit, the self energy $\Sigma(\vk, i\omega)$ vanishes, and the vertex function is a constant matrix $\Lambda^0(\vk, i\omega; \vq, i\Omega) = \mathds{1}/\sqrt{N_L}$ because of \emph{Wick's theorem} (instead of a consequence of Ward-Takahashi identity).
-The contribution from 6 or more point correlation functions $\sigma_{ij}'(\vq, i\Omega)$ also vanishes since $\bm{J}'_\vq = 0$.
-Thus, all the terms on the right-hand-side are zero, which indicates $\sigma_{xy} = N_3$.
-However, with the presence of interactions, the vertex $\Lambda^0$ is no longer a constant function of $\vq$, and the self-energy $\Sigma(\vk,i\omega) \neq 0$, and in general we cannot identify the topological index $N_3$ as the Hall conductivity.
+\end{widetext} is an analog to $\delta v$ in the generalized Luttinger's theorem, and it vanishes in the absence of interactions.
+Specifically,} in the non-interacting limit, the self energy $\Sigma(\vk, i\omega)$ is zero, and the vertex function is a constant matrix $\Lambda^0(\vk, i\omega; \vq, i\Omega) = \mathds{1}/\sqrt{N_L}$ because of \emph{Wick's theorem} (instead of a consequence of Ward-Takahashi identity).
+The contribution from 6 or more point correlation functions $\sigma_{ij}'(\vq, i\Omega)$ also vanishes since $\bm{J}'_\vq = 0$. \sur{Thus, all the terms in the expression of $\Delta N_3$ are zero}, which indicates $\sigma_{xy} = N_3$.
+However, in the presence of interactions, the vertex $\Lambda^0$ is no longer a constant function of $\vq$, and the self-energy $\Sigma(\vk,i\omega) \neq 0$, and in general we cannot identify the topological index $N_3$ as the Hall conductivity.
 The vertex functions $\Lambda^0$ inherently encodes a four-point function, and the Ward-Takahashi identity is only able to relate it to {\it both} the Green's functions and other vertex functions together, rather than representing everything solely through Green's function.